FarronF/limerick-council-meetings/meetings/2020/11/16-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th October 2020.md

 With the permission of the Cathaoirleach, the following Motions were included – these had been

-submitted prior to the deadline for Motions to be submitted:--- 10
+submitted prior to the deadline for Motions to be submitted:
+---
+10

 **19A.
 Notice of Motion submitted by Councillor C. Sheehan**